bhyvex/cloudly/README.md

 It's fully automated and does the servers monitoring for you with close to nothing to setup.

 To run your very own enterprise server, follow the instructions below.
-For SaaS monitoring, visit us on http://...tbd.com
+For the SaaS monitoring service please visit http://...tbd.com

 Installation Instructions